List of East Bengal FC records and statistics: History

 In 1975, East Bengal broke the record by winning the Calcutta Football League consecutively for the 6th time (1970–75), bettering the record held by Mohammedan Sporting of winning it 5 times (1934–38).
-In 1975, East Bengal also created history as they defeated their arch-rivals Mohun Bagan by a record margin of 5-0, which is still being held today, in the IFA Shield final at the Mohun Bagan Ground.
+In 1975, East Bengal also created history as they defeated their arch-rivals Mohun Bagan by a record margin of 5–0, which is still being held today, in the IFA Shield final at the Mohun Bagan Ground.
 In 1976, East Bengal made a record of winning the IFA Shield 5 times in a row.
 In 1978, East Bengal participated in the Federation Cup for the first time and became joint champions with Mohun Bagan.
 In 1985, East Bengal won the Federation Cup and qualified for Asian Club Championships for the first time.
 East Bengal won the Coca-Cola Cup held in Colombo as a preliminary tournament for Central Asia Zone, and reached the group stages held in Jeddah, Saudi Arabia.
 In 1991 East Bengal qualified for the Asian Cup Winners' Cup for the first time and reached the quarter-finals.
 In 1993, East Bengal won their second tournament on foreign soil as they won the Wai Wai Cup in Nepal.
-In 2000-01, East Bengal won their maiden NFL title, winning it again in 2002-03 and 2003-04.
+In 2000–01, East Bengal won their maiden NFL title, winning it again in 2002-03 and 2003–04.
 In 2003, they won a major international trophy at Jakarta when they defeated BEC Tero Sasana to lift the 2003 ASEAN Club Championship.
 The club won their third trophy outside of India when they defeated South Korean Hannam University to lift the San Miguel Cup in Nepal.
 Between 2007 and 2012, East Bengal won the Federation Cup 4 times (2007, 2009, 2010, 2012).
-From 2010-2017, East Bengal again bettered their own record as they won the Calcutta Football League for 8 consecutive times.
+From 2010 to 2017, East Bengal again bettered their own record as they won the Calcutta Football League for 8 consecutive times.

 In 2020, the club joined the Indian Super League and rebranded as SC East Bengal.
 They finished ninth in their debut season, having won three of the twenty league matches.
 The team finished eleventh, at the bottom in the 2021–22 season, winning just one game in the entire campaign.
 In 2022, the club rebranded itself as East Bengal FC and finished ninth again, having won six of the twenty league matches.
+In 2024, East Bengal won the Super Cup defeating Odisha in the final to break a twelve-year wait for a national cup trophy.

 Honours

 East Bengal Club has won honours both domestically and in international competitions.
-They have won the National Football League title 3 times and the Federation Cup 8 times.
-They also won the Calcutta Football League a record 39 times and the IFA Shield a record 28 times.
-Till date, the club has won more than 175 trophies which are listed below:
+They have won the National Football League title three times and the Federation Cup eight times.
+They also won the Calcutta Football League a record forty-one times and the IFA Shield a record twent-eight times.
+East Bengal Club has also won the Durand Cup sixteen times and the Rovers Cup ten times.
+Till date, the club has won more than one hundred fifty trophies including major and minor tournaments, which are listed below: